kaapomoi/lut_back_end_course/coursework/diary.md

 I already had NodeJS installed, so I started writing the code right away.
 I followed the tutorial, but when I went to test the final product, it gave me an error in the inspector: "the character encoding of the plain text document was not declared.".
 JS being the shit language it is, couldn't tell me what's actually wrong.
 After scouring the web for solutions and not finding any that work, I just copied the source code from the tutorials repository and sure enough it worked, meaning I must've mis-typed something.

 Next up was mongodb.
 I installed it as a service and added mongo to my path.
 I followed the tutorial and saved the commands into a text file for later reference.
+I learned how to insert, update and query data from the database.

+#### 08.06.2021

+I followed the express crash course tutorial and learned new concepts like rendering pages from templates.